-In this post, we will provide a selection of great activities you can safely enjoy in Rome with your kids.
-In addition to our top 10 ideas, we will also include several free things to do and fun nighttime attractions.
-Below that, we will provide a list of great family-friendly restaurants and museums that your children might enjoy.
+In this post, we will provide a selection of great activities you can safely enjoy in Rome with your kids, including free things to do and fun nighttime activities.

 - Top 10

 - Free Things to Do